Helping to keep children and young people safe in Derby and Derbyshire

 All Children reported Missing will be managed according to the Missing Protocol (see document library, protocols section), in most cases via telephone return interviews, those missing over 72 hours will be subject to a Virtual Strategy Discussion following current processes.

 Victims of Child Sexual Abuse and Exploitation are potentially on lockdown with their abusers.
-Safeguarding has never been as important as it is during this crisis. has been produced by the National Police Chief's Council and the Children's Society along with a to help you.
+Safeguarding has never been as important as it is during this crisis.
+Responding to Safeguarding Concerns and Covid 19 (V2) has been produced by the National Police Chief's Council and the Children's Society along with a Poster A3 Responding to CSA during Covid 19 to help you.

 Update on multi-agency arrangements for children in Derby and Derbyshire on how to contact sexual health services see Sexual and reproductive health support for vulnerable individuals and communities during COVID-19